CCOMJHC/izzyboat_project11/measurements.md

 Forward camera imaging reference point is approximately 5.5 cm forward of bar and 5.5 cm below bar.

+Aft trimble gps to aft cuav gps ~10" or ~.25m

+cuav gps aft to ref point (center of well cover) 0.203m

 # Dynamics estimate from looking at foxglove graphs

 1 m/s in about 1.5 s